caneuro/caneuro.github.io/pages/about.md

 * Computer-based information decoding and representation (AI / Machine Learning)
 * Visual and auditory psychophysics
 * Clinical neuroscience of brain lesions
-* Forensic experiments and psychopathology
+* Forensic experiments and psychopathological dimensions of crime